magento/merchdocs/src/cms/pages-default.md

 1. Set **CMS No Route Page** to the CMS page that appears when a _404 Page Not Found_ error occurs.

 1. Set **CMS No Cookies Page** to the CMS page that appears when cookies are disabled in the browser.
+The page explains why cookies are used, and how to enable them for each browser.
+The default page is `Enable Cookies`.

 1. If you want a breadcrumb trail to appear at the top of all CMS pages, set **Show Breadcrumbs for CMS Pages** to `Yes`.